How Future City States Would Look Like with AI and Blockchain

 * * *

 While to some, these might sound like science fiction, it really is not.
-Some of the things described above are already happening; thanks to artificial intelligence and blockchain technology.
+Some of the things described above are already happening; thanks to AI and blockchain technology.
 It is really just a matter of how fast our traditional cities would adopt these technologies, and that will usher in the age of the city states and eventually the corporation cities.
 It might start slow, with some cities opting to have a hybrid platform where part is owned by the public and the remaining is owned by corporations.
 The pace of change would also be affected by how good cities adopt security tools and policies to fight off cyber attacks.

 Photo courtesy of Michael Gabriel L. Sumastre.